kristoffer-dyrkorn/flightsimulator/scripts/README.md

 ## How to run

-Use GDAL to create a VRT file containing all the files for a given data source (DEM files or satelitte files).
+Use GDAL to create a VRT file containing all the files for a given data source (DEM files or satellite files).

 To generate meshes, run `generate_meshes.sh`.
 Needed input parameteres are:
 Input file, output directory, tile size (meters), tile resolution (meters) and geographic extents.